Boreham: History

 Boreham is listed in the Domesday Book of 1086 as Borham, thought to mean 'village on a hill'.
+King Henry VIII spent time at New Hall as did his daughter, Princess Mary.

 Local legend holds that highwayman Dick Turpin rode down the route than now forms part of the A12 on his famous ride from London to York, although historians now believe the ride never occurred.

 In the 1930s Boreham House and its surrounding land of 3000 acre was bought by car magnate Henry Ford.
 In addition to using the house as a school for training Ford tractor mechanics, the company's British chairman, Lord Perry, established Fordson Estates Limited there, and founded the Henry Ford Institute of Agricultural Engineering, an agricultural college.
 The house also served as the temporary home for the National College of Agricultural Engineering in 1962.
 This moved to Silsoe, Bedfordshire as Silsoe College later joining with Cranfield University.
 The Silsoe campus closed at the end of 2007.

 In 1952 a Ham class minesweeper, HMS Boreham, was named after the village.

 Boreham remained relatively small until the mid-1970s when a programme of house and shop building increased its size significantly.

 Boreham contains one of England's few remaining independent family-run gunsmiths, which was established in 1795.